Magic Beetle

 "Ahhh, hold on."

-Leaning to one side he reached behind his back, then pulled his clasped hand out. he held his fist towards her, opening his hand slowly and offered a small, glossy green bug.
+out. he held his fist towards her, opening his hand slowly and offered a small,

 "Here's one.
 I thought something was crawling up my ass."